 In addition to new LNG carriers, Russia’s significant assets at sea include a large merchant marine.
 Russia ranks second—after China—in the number of nationally-flagged (i.e., not flag of convenience) merchant ships.
 They are largely older container ships and bulk carriers, and have relatively small intrinsic value.
 However, they, like Russia’s fishing fleet (also the world’s second largest), are important earners of hard currency through service in cabotage and international hauling.

 Note that ships which have been deprived of their mobility through attack by a propulsion disabler are vulnerable to seizure.
 Seizing Russia’s assets at sea would starkly symbolize its impotence on the world stage.
-Seized assets might serve as bargaining chips in negotiations to terminate a conflict.
+Seized assets like LNG carriers might be put to use by the Alliance and could serve as bargaining chips in negotiations to terminate a conflict.
 Russian civil ships may be armed and resist seizure; however, Western forces would hold the tactical initiative and could enforce blockade at a pace commensurate with the course of the war elsewhere.

 Whether loss of use of the world ocean would cause Russia to relinquish any NATO territory it may have gained is unknowable.
-The situation might become dangerously volatile if the leadership in Moscow should regard holding onto seized territory as a sine qua non of the regime’s survival.
+No one should expect that blockade of Russia would by itself bring Russia to its knees.
+However, the situation might become dangerously volatile if the leadership in Moscow should regard holding onto seized territory as a sine qua non of the regime’s survival.